Fifth (revised) printing of the celebrated tear that “makes all others obsolete” …

 - Repeated actions must appear consistent (i.e., tears must look identical, unfoldings must open in the same way, rotations must be in the same direction, etc.), the way that a normal person would do them.

-- Ideally, there should be no “unbalanced” tears: each hand should grip approximately the same amount of paper during each tear.
+- There should be no significantly “unbalanced” tears: each hand should grip approximately the same amount of paper during each tear.

 - There shall be no writing orientation issues: the peek(s) should display the information in its original, upright position.